|www.ethanwiner.com - since 1997|

 To include a consumer grade sound card in the test, the Delta converter files were also recorded out of the Delta 66 into a $25 SoundBlaster X-Fi sound card at 16 bits, and the SoundBlaster files were also manually aligned in SONAR.
 So there are three mixes total - two are "first captures" from the microphone, and the third is a re-recorded version degraded by an extra pass through the Delta's D/A and the SoundBlaster's A/D sections.
 Besides testing converters using "first capture" versus re-recording from a CD or analog tape, this song also tests "stacking" because some people claim that converter deficiencies don't show up until several tracks are combined.
 I disproved "stacking" in my AES Audio Myths video (section starts at 28:28), but some people still believe in stacking anyway.

-All of the tracks were aligned starting at the beginning of the tune, so nulling the mix files quickly fails because of clock drift due to using different converters.
+All of the tracks were aligned starting at the beginning of the tune, so nulling the mix files to identify differences quickly fails because of clock drift due to using different converters.
 Note that the cello track was impossible to align perfectly because there were no transients to zero in on, and because the cello is very soft in Ben's original mix that was used as the alignment reference.
 But the point of posting these mix files is for people to listen to them and judge based on how they sound, versus trying to null them!

 Here are links to the three 24-bit mix files (each about 50 MB):